Telehealth Neurodevelopmental Disability Parent Training – We are currently recruiting participants for this study!

 Participatory Action Research: Research Collaboration with a Public Elementary School to Improve Special Education Programming – Manuscript in preparation

 The purpose of this study is to better understand stakeholder perceptions and practices of special education at a Midwestern public elementary school while they consider changes to building configurations and operations.
 This PAR project was initiated by the school principal and a joint decision-making approach as been implemented across all aspects of the project including the development of the purpose, research questions, information gathering, measures, and recruitment.
 Information gathered through this study will be by the school administration to make decisions regarding future improvements in special education programming.

-This qualitative study is examining the experiences and perceptions of parents of children with autism, genetic disorders, and environmental risk factors around receiving diagnosis, accessing therapeutic services and medical care, and openness to telehealth options.
+This qualitative study is examining the perceptions of autistic parents and parents of children with autism, genetic disorders, and/or families who live in environmental risk areas.
+The study aims to assess the willingness, concerns and supports needed for families to complete an at-home autism likelihood assessment kit.
 This is a Purdue Autism Research Center (PARC) project in collaboration with the Department of Human Development and Family Studies.

 Telehealth Parent Coaching in Naturalistic Communication Intervention for Angelman Syndrome – Manuscript in preparation

 The purpose of this study is to develop and evaluate a telehealth parent training program on prelinguistic and enhanced milieu teaching specifically for families of children with Angelman syndrome.
 Funded by the Angelman Syndrome Foundation.
 In collaboration with the Department of Psychological Sciences at Purdue University.

 Supporting Teachers in Evidence-Based Practices using Practice-Based Coaching (STEP2) – Manuscript in preparation